 There is additional information about access to medical records on the NHS website.
-You can find it by going to www.nhs.uk/using-the-nhs/about-the-nhs/how-to-get-your-medical-records/
+You can find it by going to www.nhs.uk then typing the words 'access medical records' in the search box.

 This sheet last updated: 10/09/2019